-The dream of working in the Old World was fulfilled in 2008 when Rob took a job as Louis Barruol’s ‘flying winemaker’ at Chateau de St. Cosme in Gigondas, France.
-Making wine in a 2000-year-old cellar from 100+ year old Grenache vines was an irreplaceable education in history, culture, and traditional winegrowing and has had a great influence on Rob’s current winemaking style.
+The dream of working in the Old World was fulfilled in 2008 when Rob worked in the cellars of Chateau St. Cosme in Gigondas, France under Louis Barroul.
+Working in a 2000-year-old cellar and with 100+ year old Grenache vines was an irreplaceable education in history, culture, and traditional winegrowing and has had a great influence on Rob’s current winemaking style.

 Rob is proud to have made it full circle back to Arizona, and he, alongside his wife Sarah, are set to continue the journey in producing world-class wine!

 Sarah’s wine journey began while studying Psychology at the University of Colorado at Boulder.
 What began as wine dates with friends became a serious exploration into the science, art, and soul of wine.
 The mystery she found in a glass of wine was intoxicating, and the notion of terroir fascinated her.
 A Colorado native, Sarah looked to the Colorado wine industry to explore winemaking, and worked a harvest at Two Rivers Winery.
 She was hooked on wine, and never looked back.